MichaelVShapiro/CPPDubovSystem/README.md

 It is extremely important to note that as the FIDE rules say, you are required to **make sure all players are rated**.
 It actually says it in rule 1.1.1 (see rule book).
 If the pairing engine detects that a player is unrated, it will put a warning in the console and then generate pairings normally.

 It is also noted in the FIDE rule book that the number of rounds the tournament has **must** be set.
-So remember that when using this framework through a terminal, make sure that the **TNR** code is in the TRF file.
+So remember that when using this framework through a terminal, make sure that the **TNR** code (or XXR) is in the TRF file.

 Once again, this pairing engine has not yet been approved by FIDE.
 But I will send it to them for approval.
 I will update this README file once they have approved it.

 For the first round, this pairing engine will automatically assign the color white to the top player.
-There is no way you can override this.
-If you want to assign black to the top player, after the pairings are generated, you will have to fix this yourself.
+You can use the "XXC" TRF(x) code to override this (e.g. "XXC white1" OR "XXC black1").
+The _Tournament_ class also has the function _setRound1Color_ which accepts a boolean value.
+If the value is set to true, white will be given to the top player in round 1.

 Here is a list of error codes the framework can give you: